ranveerlabs/meldr/README.md

 ██      ██  ████████  ████████ ████████   ██    ██
 ```

-meldr, wire-compatible API replacements without the rebuild
+meldr checks a live api against its openapi contract and patches the drift

-your openapi file is lying to you. an id went from int to string, a 201 turned
+an id went from int to string, a 201 turned into a 202, a new field never made
-into a 202 in some deploy, the api started sending a field nobody wrote down,
-and the yaml sitting in your repo says none of it. meldr sends one real request
+it into the yaml. meldr sends one real request per operation and compares the
-per operation, reads what actually came back, and patches the contract where the
-two disagree
+response with the contract

 ![meldr verify --heal](https://raw.githubusercontent.com/ranveerlabs/meldr/main/assets/demo.svg)